Open Cascade

-Open Cascade builds its business model on using its open-source software in the development of commercial software for various customers worldwide.
+Open Cascade uses its open-source software for the development of commercial software.
+Which they use for their consumers.

-The company’s head office is located in Guyancourt, France, and there are production sites in Lyon and in Nizhny Novgorod, Russia.
-Open Cascade employs around 150 engineers and developers in France and Russia.
+The company's head office is located in Guyancourt, France, and there are production sites in Lyon and Porto, Portugal.
+Open Cascade employs around 150 engineers and developers in France and Portugal.

 Shareholders

 Open Cascade is a subsidiary of Capgemini.

 Capgemini employed 180,000 people in 2015.